khoaisohd/saifon/docs/advanced/anti-redux.md

-# Anti Redux
+# Keep Redux store as minimal as possible
 Too much of anything is bad

-# Keep Redux store as minimal as possible

-If component can manage it, let it do
+# If component can manage it, let it do
 Location Picker

 ```JS